-Our policies for the variable element of partner remuneration take into account a number of factors including quality of work, excellence in client service, growth in revenue and profitability, leadership and living the KPMG values.
+- base component a proportion of the KPMG Korea budgeted profits are allocated to members as a base component; this is effectively member salary.
+The amount of base component reflects the role and seniority of each partner; and - profit related performance component rewards performance in the year by each partner against individual objectives previously agreed and the overall profits of their part of the KPMG Korea and the KPMG Korea as a whole.
+Our policies for this variable element of partner remuneration take into account a number of factors including quality of work, excellence in client service, growth in revenue and profitability, leadership and living the values.
 Audit partners are not permitted to have objectives related to, or receive any remuneration from, selling non-audit services to their audit clients.
 In addition, a part of their performancerelated component is based on an assessment of their ability to deliver audit quality.